Golf Weather Score

 Highlands and Riverside — major championship dual courses, Bobby Jones's home club, host of the 2001 PGA and 1976 U.S. Open.

 Live golf weather forecast and playability analysis for Atlanta Athletic Club in US.
-Today's G-Score: 100/100Perfect day for a round!
-Hit 'em long and straight.
+Today's G-Score: 70/100Good conditions, though watch out for the rainy conditions.

 7-Day Forecast